 For internet consumers, unexpected expenses are a deal-breaker.
-In fact, 60 percent of customers leave their shopping carts when they discover an unexpected additional expense.
-That is why, in order to convert prospects to the next step, you must describe your shipping and return procedures as simply as possible.
+60 percent of customers leave shopping carts when they discover an unexpected additional expense.
+That is why, to convert prospects to the next step, you must describe your shipping and return procedures as simply as possible.

 Prospects that have reached the consideration stage are eager to learn more about your goods.

-Instead of hard-selling, use email marketing for advertising your goods more subtly.
+Instead of hard-selling, use email marketing to advertise your goods more subtly.
 Curated emails are an excellent method to promote a product without being too salesy.
 They’ll be much more effective when combined with persuasive triggers like scarcity or social proof.